Methodology

 Published

-The release covers progression to HE by Free School Meal eligibility, disadvantage status, gender, ethnicity, first language, Special Educational Need (SEN) provision, Looked After Children, Children in Need, Care Leavers and POLAR quintile.
+Pupil characteristics presented include Free School Meal eligibility, disadvantage status, sex, ethnicity, first language, Special Educational Need (SEN) provision, Looked After Children, Children in Need, Care Leavers and POLAR quintile.
+Figures are also presented for A level students by type of school attended.

 17